Zonharo/impulse/README.md

 ---

-**Impulse** is a virtual machine for Apple Silicon Macs built for real workloads — gaming, development, creative tools, and general desktop use.
-You get a full Linux desktop inside a window, with graphics that actually use your Mac’s GPU — not a sluggish software renderer hiding behind layers of emulation.
+Impulse is a lightweight virtual machine for Apple Silicon Macs, built with gaming in mind.
+It runs KDE Plasma in a window and uses your Mac’s GPU for Vulkan and OpenGL instead of falling back to software rendering.

-It’s lighter than a typical VM setup because it was designed around performance from the start.
-We ship **KDE Plasma** as the desktop environment — a full, modern Linux desktop that handles games, dev workflows, and day-to-day apps without feeling like a stripped-down sandbox.
+Use it to run Windows games through Proton, Linux games, development tools, or just a regular Linux desktop. x86 Linux applications can also run through FEX.

 ## What you need